Ba3a-G/LPU-Wireless-Autologin/README.md

 ## To Do
 1. Similar script for Windows
-2. Store credentials in env
+2. ~~Store credentials in env~~
 3. Multi account support (for people like [@saddexed](https://github.com/saddexed))
+4. Automation using nmcli dispatcher script.

 ## Contributing
 Pull requests are always welcome.
 Feel free to add any new features or fix any bugs you find.